dusty-schmidt/gob-system/general-operations-bots/README.md

 ## 👀 Keep in Mind

-1. **Agent Zero Can Be Dangerous!**
+1. **GOB Can Be Dangerous!**

-- With proper instruction, Agent Zero is capable of many things, even potentially dangerous actions concerning your computer, data, or accounts.
-Always run Agent Zero in an isolated environment (like Docker) and be careful what you wish for.
+- With proper instruction, GOB is capable of many things, even potentially dangerous actions concerning your computer, data, or accounts.
+Always run GOB in an isolated environment (like Docker) and be careful what you wish for.

-2. **Agent Zero Is Prompt-based.**
+2. **GOB Is Prompt-based.**

 - The whole framework is guided by the **prompts/** folder.
 Agent guidelines, tool instructions, messages, utility AI functions, it's all there.